-- Automated Hematology
+- Automated hematology

-- Flow Cytometry
+- Flow cytometry

-- Hemostasis or Thrombosis
+- Hemostasis or thrombosis

-- Molecular Genetics
+- Molecular genetics

-Your second year in a two-year program will be devoted to research.
-Your research project may be in the basic sciences related to hematology, hemostasis and thrombosis, immunology or genetics.
-Or you may explore the application of a laboratory technique to the diagnosis and prognosis of hematologic disorders.
+During a two-year fellowship, your second year is devoted to research.
+Your research project may be in the basic sciences related to hematology, hemostasis and thrombosis, immunology, or genetics.
+Or, you may explore the application of a laboratory technique to the diagnosis and prognosis of hematologic disorders.

 When you successfully complete your project, you have opportunities for publication and presentations at national meetings.